Connect and be the first to hear about our new products, specials, and other useful yoga information!No thanks, Continue to HuggerMugger

 On Retreat: Heading to the Woods

 Once every year, I go to the woods, to a small Catholic retreat center in northeast Kansas, which may not seem like the likely place you would find a Jewish girl from New York and New Jersey, but it is the perfect place.
 I arrive on a Thursday at Shantivanam: Forest of Peace where, after greeting the caretakers of this center, I head out to a small cabin in the woods.
-There is no internet, only phone service when standing on certain hills when the stars are aligned just so... read more
+There is no internet, only phone service when standing on certain hills when the stars are aligned... read more

 Sabbath Yoga — Taking Time for Yourself

 Years ago, I read that if you don’t make time for your sabbath—or shabbat in Judaism—it will be made for you.
 In the middle of six grueling and adventurous months of chemotherapy at the time, I gasped in recognition.
 My cancer had felt all along like a kind of spiritual sabbatical after years of pushing myself too hard without taking care of my health and healing.
-As a practicing Jew, I had become an expert at squeezing in extra work on weekends between driving the kids all over town... read more
+As a practicing Jew, I had become an expert at squeezing in extra work on weekends between driving the kids all... read more